hyperledger/firefly-fabconnect/README.md

 A reliable REST and websocket API to interact with a Fabric network and stream events.

+This component provides 3 high level sets of API endpoints:

+- Client MSPs (aka the wallet): registering and enrolling identities to be used for signing transactions
+- Transactions: submit transactions and query for transaction result/receipts
+- Events: subscribe to events with regex based filter and stream to the client app via websocket

 ## Architecture

 ### High Level Components